Xilinx/Vitis-Tutorials/AI_Engine_Development/AIE/Design_Tutorials/11-Bilinear_Interpolation/README.md

 $ make check_aiesim
 ```

-The first command compiles graph code for the SystemC simulator, the second command runs the simulation, and the final command invokes MATLAB to compare simulation output with test vectors.
-If it is desired to generate trace and profile data during simulation, use the sequence:
+The first command compiles graph code for the SystemC simulator.
+The second command runs the simulation.
+The final command invokes MATLAB to compare simulation output with test vectors.
+To generate trace and profile data during simulation, use the sequence:

 ```bash
 $ make aiecom